Mayank0875/DSA-Problem/Company Based/Ebay/The Archipelago Census/problem.md

 ## Description

-The Royal Navy has dispatched you to uncharted waters to map out a newly discovered archipelago.
+The Navy has dispatched you to uncharted waters to map out a newly discovered archipelago.
 You are given a satellite map represented by an $m \times n$ 2D binary grid called `grid`.

 In this map:
 * `'1'` represents land.